Thirdsantos/AquaCare/README.md

 ```json
 { "schedule_time": "2025-10-09 08:30:00" }
 ```
-- Locates the job by time and aquarium, removes APS job if present, deletes the Firestore doc.
+- Locates the job by exact `schedule_time` string (Asia/Manila) and `aquarium_id`, removes the APS job if present, and deletes the Firestore doc.
 - **Returns**:
 ```json
 { "message": "Sucessfully remove the schedule" }